doswelleth-zz/rbxpromos/topten.md

 ## By RunningInTheBrush

-## NOTE: This Page Will not Be Updated Today.
-We're Putting All our Time Into Subscribers, But This Will Update When We Have Time!

-## DISCLAIMER: These Are Not My Favorite Games.
+#### DISCLAIMER: These Are Not My Favorite Games.
 These Were Rated By Their Growth in Popularity And Criticism Over The Last Week.

 ## This Page Updates Every MONDAY Or TUESDAY.